 No one can argue about one attribute of this restaurant: The view is magnificent, as Everest is perched on the 40th floor of the Chicago Stock Exchange.
 The interior is low-key, with pale colors and discreet lighting.
 The food, however, will certainly grab your full attention.
-Chef Jean Joho hails from Alsace, and here he combines that heritage with top American ingredients.
-The menu changes frequently, but starters might include crusted Berkshire pork cheeks with a choucroute salad.
-Among the main courses, you could find halibut with carrots, cipollini onions and double-smoked bacon; or rack of lamb with a sweet garlic flan and a compote of peas and fava beans.
-The wine list contains more than 1,700 selections.
+Chef Jean Joho hails from Alsace, and he combines that heritage with top American ingredients, as in a starter of crusted Berkshire pork cheeks with a choucroute salad.
+Among the main courses, you could find fillet of sole meunière with mousseline potatoes and petite capers, or rack of lamb with slow-cooked fava beans, fingerling potatoes and mint pistou.
+The wine list contains more than 1,600 selections.
+Closed Sundays and Mondays.